 PPO is not a static product and continues to evolve and improve over time.
 Feedback from our user base as to the features that they would like to see in the product, is invaluable to us in determining which changes to make.

-The following FAQ provides insight into how the process around ideas / enhancement requests works at PPO.
+This FAQ provides insight into how the process around ideas / enhancement requests works at PPO.

 How do I log an idea / enhancement request?

 You can log an idea on our Community forum and also comment on and vote for existing ideas here.
-For further information on how to log an idea, you can have a look at this knowledge base article or watch this short video.

 What happens after I log an idea?